Elevation Profile of Everest Base Camp Trek

 Challenges Faced at Higher Elevations

 Competing Everest trekking has several challenging factors associated with the high altitude adventures.
-Likewise, while moving along the high Everest Base Camp Trek elevation points, you have to face similar hurdles.
+Likewise, while moving high Everest Base Camp Trek elevation points, you have to face similar hurdles.
 Ace Vision Treks listed common challenges that explorers have to face during high-altitude journeys:

-Limited Resources: The Himalayan region in Nepal is one of less-developed regions that lack resources.
-It means a low number of health facilities along the trail, less internet and phone coverage, limited accommodation and food, etc.
+Limited Resources: Himalayan region in Nepal is one of less-developed regions that lack resources.
+It means low number of health facilities along the trail, less internet and phone coverage, limited accommodation and food, etc.

 Health Risks: With gain in altitude as you head toward the alpine zones, there are several health risks, such as sunburn, hypothermia, frostbite, dehydration, etc.

-Mental and Physical Strain: During high altitude long journey in isolated part of the Himalayas, trekkers may feel stressed, anxious, homesick, etc. To overcome the physically demeaning trail, you need a good amount of determination and willpower.
+Mental and Physical Strain: During high altitude long journey in isolated part of the Himalayas, trekkers may feel stressed, anxious, homesick, etc. To overcome physically demeaning trail, you need a good amount of determination and willpower.

 Weather and Climate at Different Elevations

-While moving along with the Everest Base Camp Trek elevation points, traverse across six climatic zones.
+While moving along with Everest Base Camp Trek elevation points, traverse across six climatic zones.
 Each of these specific climate zones has different characteristics and climatic conditions that you experience during your trek.
-Although, weather factor is universal for the lower region and they are most defined by specific period across the year, high-altitude climate over the alpine zone is a completely different story.
+Although, weather factor is universal for the lower region and they are most defined by specific period across the year, high-altitude climate over the alpine zone is completely different story.
 Higher Himalayan region has a climatic zone of its own, and it is unpredictable during any period throughout the year.

-Here is the major list of different climatic zones you have to cross and general temperature conditions you have to face at different levels.
+Major list of different climatic zones you have to cross and general temperature conditions you have to face at different levels.

 Sub-Tropical (Below 2,000 meters): Sub-tropical is the mid-level terrain in country with moderate temperatures throughout the year.
 Summer is warm, and winters are cool at this point